-The Gerald Schwartz School of Business and Information Systems was formed in September 1999 to provide students with skills and knowledge to meet the challenges of managing effectively in the 21st century.
+he Gerald Schwartz School of Business and Information Systems provides students with skills and knowledge to meet the challenges of managing effectively in the 21st century.
 The major benefactor of the school is Gerald Schwartz, founder and CEO of Onex Corporation, and a distinguished Canadian business leader.
 The Schwartz School brings together the Departments of Business Administration and Information Systems and offers Bachelor of Business Administration (BBA) and Bachelor of Information Systems (BIS) degrees.

-The Schwartz School offers a co-op, work-study option.
-BBA and BIS students may earn their degrees by completing a 12-month co-op placement following their third year or by completing three four-month co-op placements during their third and fourth years.
+The Schwartz School offers honours and major programs in accounting, finance, information systems, marketing, enterprise development and leadership.
+BBA and BIS students may earn their degrees through a work-study option by completing a 12month co-op placement following their third year or by completing three four-month co-op placements during their third and fourth years.
 To prepare for the co-op placement, students must complete several personal skill development workshops.
 For further details consult the StFX website or contact the appropriate department chair.